pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [DataObjects\Documents] **BC Break**: Calling `getChildren/getSiblings` on `AbstractObject` or `Document` now returns unloaded listing.
 If the list is not traveresed immediately, then it is required to call `load()` explicitily.
   Also, `setChildren` now accepts `Listing` as first parameter instead of array.
 - [Admin] Removed `adminer` as built-in database management tool.
+- [Search] The search functionality has been extracted to its own bundle (`PimcoreSimpleBackendSearchBundle`)
+  - The `pimcore:search-backend-reindex` command has been moved to the search bundle
+  - Search icons all over Pimcore won't be available without the search bundle
+  - The "advanced" GDPR search has also been moved.
+We provide a basic search to cover the fundamental functionality if the search bundle isn't available.
+  - The asset, object, document and quick search have been moved to the search bundle
+  - All backend-search related files have been moved to the search bundle (please check custom implementations if you rely on any backend-search component!)

 ## 10.6.0
 - [Session] The `getHandler`, `setHandler`, `useSession`, `getSessionId`, `getSessionName`, `invalidate`, `regenerateId`, `requestHasSessionId`, `getSessionIdFromRequest`, `get`, `getReadOnly` and `writeClose` methods of `Pimcore\Tool\Session` and class `PreAuthenticatedAdminSessionFactory` are deprecated and get removed with Pimcore 11.
 Session Management will be handled by Symfony in Pimcore 11.